 |Venue:||Quezon City Experience (QCX) Conference Theatre, Quezon City Circle, Quezon City|

-We are expecting more than 100 participants that include PSBA-Manila Master and Doctorate students, Graduate School and Undergraduate Schools’ Faculty members, UP-SURP faculty members, UP PLANADES representatives, Quezon City Government Scholars, International researchers and guests.|
+We are expecting more than 100 participants that include PSBA-Manila Master and Doctorate students, Graduate School and Undergraduate Schools’ Faculty members, School of Urban and Regional Planning, University of the Philippines (UP-SURP) students and faculty members, Planning and Development Research Foundation Inc.(PLANADES) representatives, Quezon City Government (QCG) Scholars, International researchers and delegates.

 Background and Rationale: